jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Would be nice to give option for tie to be a sectionalizer rather than recloser once it closes
 - Will I be making a custom program for each device?
 - How to simulate something closing into a fault?
 - Maybe sequencer?
-- What if we have LOV on CB3 and system reconfigures, but then there's a fault on G?
-Both sectionalizers would see fault current, but SEC 2 would lock out before SEC 1 or REC 2. - we don't want this.
-How do we fix?
 - Should ties drop out of auto when closing?
 	- depends on if ties should be able to auto open - will have to ask customer - for now will assume no auto open
 	- will have recloser/sectionalizer protection regardless
 - Check how many 651's have the extra IO card needed for the output contacts we'll use for voltage/current simulation
-- Check if program trips immediately upon exceeding OC PU for hot line tag - (nic question)

 Notes:
 - For sectionalizer, reclose will be permanently off, but label will still be there for consistency